Livestock and Poultry Care

 Livestock, Horses and Poultry

-In cases involving livestock (which included horses) and poultry, BOAH does have jurisdiction to enforce the agency's standards of care (345 IAC 14).
+In cases involving livestock (which includes horses) and poultry, BOAH does have jurisdiction to enforce the agency's standards of care (345 IAC 14).
 In addition, BOAH may refer a case to local law enforcement on investigations with violations of the state animal cruelty law (IC 35-46-3).

 Dog, Cats and Other Small Animals